+If you're new to course of construction insurance, you may wonder what does builders risk insurance cost.
 The good news is that a builders risk policy is often more affordable than some clients realize.

 The building materials used in construction also factor into the cost of insurance.
 Higher-quality construction means a more durable structure – and less exposure to risk.
 For example, projects constructed with fire-resistive material are likely to be more favorably rated than a wood-frame structure, which can easily result in a total loss in the event of a fire.

-Additional Fees and Taxes
+5) Additional Fees and Taxes

-Admitted carriers, which are regulated under state law and contribute to their state’s Guaranty Fund, cannot include these fees when determining policy premiums.
+Admitted carriers, which are regulated under state law and contribute to their state’s Guaranty Fund, cannot include these fees when calculating policy premiums.
 The Zurich builders risk policy is an admitted “A” rated solution for personal and commercial lines clients.

 Related Topics and ResourcesView more